 Weeks 4 to 6

 Around the 4th to 6th week of pregnancy, breasts will start to feel a bit tender and painful to the touch.
 This is the effect of pregnancy hormones and often the first sign of pregnancy.
-Many women write off this pain as being associated with an impending menstrual cycle but soon realize that baby is the real cause.
+Many women write off this pain as being associated with an impending menstrual cycle but soon realize pregnancy is the real cause.

 Weeks 8 to Birth